redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 > The tests described in this document can also be executed automatically in a single step using a [test suite](./operator-test-suite.md)

-> A previous version of this document required quay.io, `operator-courier` and `operator-marketplace` to conduct the tests.
-This is no longer required.

 However, note that you can easily check and test your bundles via [`operator-sdk bundle validate`][sdk-cli-bundle-validate]:

 ```sh